wareya/BBAE/design.md

 build agg_type any+ // build a value of an aggregate type by packing one or more values together. the values must add up to exactly the same size as the aggregate has. that is the only restriction.

-call_eval <type> i any* // zero or more instances of any value as function arguments
+call_eval <type> iptr any* // zero or more instances of any value as function arguments. iptr is function pointer. <type> is return type

 // The following operations do not generate any code of their own, but rather affect how optimizations work.